Details of Scribner-Keeble Memorial Pipe Organ: At Duncan Memorial UMC

 Schantz Pipe Organ Company

 Like many pipe organ builders, initially most of their early instruments were modest in size and were found within two-hundred miles of the Orrville, Ohio workshop.
-It was under the leadership of the third generation (following World War II) that the company developed a national reputation.
+It was under leadership of the third generation (following World War II) that the company developed a national reputation.

 Today work continues under the management of the fourth generation of the Schantz family.
 Commissions for the firm include projects ranging in scope from restoration of existing instruments to the construction of entirely new pipe organs.
 The new organs range in size from modest with a few ranks of pipes, to complex designs for some of the largest churches, cathedrals, and public spaces in the world.